-The authors thank the support from the EU H2020 Quantum Flagship project QMiCS (820505).
+The authors acknowledge the support from the EU H2020 Quantum Flagship project QMiCS (820505).
 MC acknowledges support from the DP-PMI and FCT (Portugal) through scholarship PD/BD/135186/2017.
-MC and YO thank the support from Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (Portugal), namely through project UIDB/50008/2020, as well as from project TheBlinQC supported by the EU H2020 QuantERA ERA-NET Cofund in Quantum Technologies and by FCT (QuantERA/0001/2017).
-MS thanks support from the Spanish Government PGC2018-095113-B-I00 (MCIU/AEI/FEDER, UE), and Basque Government IT986-16, the project OpenSuperQ (820363) of the EU Flagship on Quantum Technologies, as well as the EU FET Open project Quromorphic (828826).
-This work is supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research (ASCR) quantum algorithm teams program, under field work proposal number ERKJ333.
+MC and YO thank the support from Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (Portugal), namely through project UIDB/04540/2020, as well as from project TheBlinQC supported by the EU H2020 QuantERA ERA-NET Cofund in Quantum Technologies and by FCT (QuantERA/0001/2017).
+MS acknowledge financial support from Basque Government QUANTEK project from ELKARTEK program (KK-2021/00070), Spanish Ram\'on y Cajal Grant RYC-2020-030503-I and the project grant PID2021-125823NA-I00 funded by MCIN/AEI/10.13039/501100011033 and by "ERDF A way of making Europe'' and "ERDF Invest in your Future'', as well as from OpenSuperQ (820363) of the EU Flagship on Quantum Technologies, and the EU FET-Open projects Quromorphic (828826) and EPIQUS (899368).